 The report added that the re-count in Jiroft resulted in five votes being deducted from runner up Mir-Hossein Mousavi and one vote being deducted form Mehdi Karroubi, while Mohsen Rezaei's ballots increased by three votes.

-However, the changes in the tally were announced as being 'too small' to be deemed decisive in the outcome of the election.
+However, the changes in the tally were announced as being 'too small' to

 |Liveleak on Facebook|